-a) The Newsletter Chairperson is responsible for coordinating any newsletter mailings and ensures posting to the website via the guild Web Coordinator or paid guild Webmaster.

-b) Members desiring a mailed newsletter must provide a letter-size stamped selfaddressed envelope to the Newsletter Chairperson at least 30 days in advance of the publication date.
-Mailings shall only be made to paying members, whose status is verified by the Membership Chairperson.

-c) A limited number of black and white copies of the newsletter shall be available for guests and new members at each meeting.

-2. Newsletter printing modes and reimbursement billing

-a) The version of the newsletter published on the guild website shall, to the extent possible, use color mode for images such as Block-of-the-Month and workshops, and may be black/white for the remainder.
+- a) The Newsletter Chairperson is responsible for printing and mailing any hard copy newsletter mailings.
+The Newsletter Chairperson also ensures that the newsletter is posted to the website by the guild Web Coordinator or by the paid guild Webmaster (Web Administrator). - b) Members desiring a mailed newsletter must provide a letter-size stamped self-addressed envelope to the Newsletter Chairperson at least 30 days in advance of the publication date.
+Mailings shall only be made to paying members, whose status is verified by the Membership Vice President. - c) A limited number of black and white copies of the newsletter shall be available for guests and new members at each meeting.
+This is handled by the Membership Vice President. - 2.
+Newsletter printing modes and reimbursement billing - a) The version of the newsletter published on the guild website shall, to the extent possible, use color mode for images such as Block-of-the-Month and workshops, and may be black/white for the remainder.

-b) The version of the newsletter for mailing to members and for handouts to guests or new members at the meeting shall be printed in black and white.
-When possible, the newsletter shall be printed in double-sided mode.

-c) The Newsletter Editor shall, when submitting a reimbursement request for printing costs, include:

-i.
-A log identifying, on a per-month basis, how many pages were printed, whether these were printed double-sided, and sheets stapled/collated.

-ii.
-An identification of the basis of the reimbursement billing, i.e.,

-• printing/collating/stapling at a commercial printer and payment to that entity, d) The Newsletter Editor is authorized to request reimbursement request on a monthly basis, or other timeframe, but shall submit at least one for the current year no later than five days after the December guild meeting of each year, in order to facilitate the closing of the yearly books by the Treasurer.
+- b) The version of the newsletter for mailing to members and for handouts to guests or new members at the meeting shall be printed in black and white.
+When possible, the newsletter shall be printed in double-sided mode. - c) The Newsletter Editor shall, when submitting a reimbursement request for printing costs, include: - i.
+A log identifying, on a per-month basis, how many pages were printed, whether these were printed double-sided, and sheets stapled/collated. - ii.
+An identification of the basis of the reimbursement billing, i.e., - printing/collating/stapling at a commercial printer and payment to that entity, - printing on a personal printer detailing cost per sheet of paper plus cost per of ink per piece of paper plus labor for collating and stapling - printing on a personal printer but using a commercial entity's website cost calculator for the specific job. - d) The Newsletter Editor is authorized to request reimbursement on a monthly basis, or other timeframe, but shall submit at least one for the current year no later than five days after the December guild meeting of each year, in order to facilitate the closing of the yearly books by the Treasurer.

-• printing on a personal printer detailing cost per sheet of paper plus cost per of ink per piece of paper plus labor for collating and stapling a) Ads are published solely as a courtesy to members, and may or may not be published in each issue of the newsletter, even if timely requested.

-• printing on a personal printer but using a commercial entity's website cost calculator for the specific job.